Model elements

 The capability to delete a model element can be found in overflow menu at the end of each table row, as well as in the overflow menu of the details section of each model element.

-You can only delete a model element if it is not in use, i.e. if it not yet contains other model elements.
+When you delete a model element, it is also removed from all diagrams in which it is used.
 You will need to confirm the action before the selected model element is permanently deleted.